ja-tk/1HP_NN/README.md

     --visualize: visualize the results (default `False`)
     --case: `test`, `train` or `finetune` (default `train`)
     ```
+- NOT implemented for 3D!

 ## Infer a 2nd stage model: !excluded on this branch!

 - as inferring a 1st stage model but with model name from trained 2nd stage model

 -- case: `test`

+- NOT implemented for 3D!

 ## Training an extend plumes model: !excluded in this commit!
 - train a model for the first box (e.g. 1HPNN) or via `problem extend1`, e.g.